Vaniqa cream (eflornithine 11.5%) for unwanted female facial hair (hirsutism) available to buy online from Dr Fox.

 It can take up to 8 weeks for results.
 If after 4 months there is no improvement, Vaniqa should be stopped and a doctor consulted.

 Vaniqa's effects wear off after 8 weeks of stopping treatment.
 To maintain the effect, Vaniqa must be used continuously.

 Side effects of Vaniqa

-Side effects, if they occur, are usually topical, usually occurring at the site the cream is applied, and usually resolving once treatment is discontinued.
+Side effects, if they occur, usually only affect the skin at the site where the cream is applied, and usually settle once treatment is discontinued.

-A full list can be found at in the manufacturer's Patient Information Leaflet.
+A full list can be found in the manufacturer's Patient Information Leaflet.